Table of Contents

 Prompt engineering method results from Game of 24

-AoT destroys CoT and standard prompting.
-More importantly, AoT outperforms ToT with just a single LLM query, compared to ToT’s 109.
-AoT is working smarter, not harder.
+Algorithm of Thoughts destroys CoT and standard prompting.
+More importantly, Algorithm of Thoughts outperforms ToT with just a single LLM query, compared to ToT’s 109.
+Algorithm of Thoughts is working smarter, not harder.

 Experiments: Mini crosswords